Florida Man Arrested In Connection To Explosive Device Deliveries

-A man said to be 56 years old was arrested on Friday morning in connection with a series of 12 mailed bombs sent to prominent Democratic politicians and media personalities, CBS News and other media outlets have reported.
+A man said to be 56-years-old was arrested on Friday morning in connection with a series of 12 mailed bombs sent to prominent Democratic politicians and media personalities, CBS News and other media outlets have reported.
 According to the CBS report posted on the CBS This Morning Twitter account, a “loud explosion” was heard and there was “some sort of confrontation” during the arrest, which took place in or near Plantation, Florida.

 CBS also reported that the suspect owned a van plastered with political messages, though the nature of those messages was not yet clear as of about noon on Friday, Eastern Time.
 Unconfirmed reports on Twitter said that the van was covered with bumper stickers bearing messages supporting Donald Trump, as well as other right-wing slogans.
-Whether the man was resident of Plantation, Florida, or a transient was also not yet known, according to reporting by CBS News.
+Whether the man was a resident of Plantation, Florida, or a transient was also not yet known, according to reporting by CBS News.

-According to The Miami Herald, however, the main hails from Aventura, Florida, and the arrest took place at an AutoZone retail outlet in Plantation at 801 S State Road 7.
+According to The Miami Herald, however, the man hails from Aventura, Florida, and the arrest took place at an AutoZone retail outlet in Plantation at 801 S State Road 7.

-On Friday morning, two more devices are discovered, addressed to New Jersey Senator Cory Booker and former Director of National Intelligence James Clapper — both prominent critics of Donald Trump — according to a Fox Newsreport.
+On Friday morning, two more devices were discovered, addressed to New Jersey Senator Cory Booker and former Director of National Intelligence James Clapper — both prominent critics of Donald Trump — according to a Fox News report.

 Our @newstalkflorida #DanMaduri appearing on @MSNBC shortly.
 Right in the middle of #Florida breaking news re: #NYC situation and arrest. pic.twitter.com/2nuG4BiUJP

-Note: UPDATE: The suspect has been named by police as Cesar Sayoc, Jr., according to MSNBC.
-The TV station Lex18 News reported that Sayoc is a “Florida resident who used to live in New York.”